MoMA Chairman Leon Black Says He’ll Leave After Epstein Furor: Report

 “Of course it disturbs me.
 I have a conscience and I have children,” one trustee told The Daily Beast earlier this week.

-With pressure mounting ahead of next week’s meeting, it appeared Black capitulated on Friday.
-The Times reported that Black had wrestled with the decision but ultimately thought that, as a longtime MoMA supporter, he was becoming a distraction for the institution.
+With pressure mounting ahead of next week’s board meeting, it appeared Black capitulated on Friday.
+The Times reported that he had wrestled with the decision but ultimately thought that, as a longtime MoMA supporter, he was becoming a distraction for the institution.

 Black’s ouster is likely to be costly for the museum.
 With the billionaire gone, MoMA could lose access to his vast $1 billion art collection, which includes Edvard Munch’s The Scream, Picasso’s Bust of a Woman sculpture and Constantin Brâncuși’s Bird in Space, which is on display at MoMA.
 In 2018, the year he became chairman, he donated $40 million to the museum and had two floors of its film center named after him and his wife.